Home Truffle Mustard-crusted Roast Lamb with Potatoes & Spinach

 Truffles found on our farm are the result of hard work, passion and our overall philosophy of excellence.

-Luckily we have an amazing collective of cooks and foodies to call on showcase an array of recipes that can help even the most novice home cook prepare an exquisite snack or meal.
+Our extensive recipe catalogue below, can help even the most basic home cook prepare an exquisite snack or meal.

 What’s more Australian than roast lamb?
 The tender middle part of a boned-out leg of lamb, sold as a mini-roast, cooks quickly and is easy to slice neatly.
 Make it a meal to remember with a delicious truffle-infused mustard crust.
 It’s hard to beat an Aussie cabernet with this dish, like Truffle Hill’s Truffle Hunter’s Reserve from Frankland River, which has just a splash of malbec to round out the cabernet.